gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 concatenating it to the previous variable.
 This is a bad idea, hence a ``&`` operator is preferred in languages which allow overloading, to avoid confusion and/or extra parentheses around your expressions to coerce them to the expected type.
-This little design decision will have implications in the Swift implementation.
+This little design decision will have implications in the `Swift implementation <kerf-timestamps-done-almost-right-swift.html>`_.

 After these helpers we have `another custom operator helper <https://github.com/gradha/kerf_timestamps_done_almost_right/blob/master/nim/time_nanos.nim#L132-L139>`_.
 It's usage is not obvious at the moment so we will come back to it by the end of the article.
 The implementation `ends up with a basic self unit testing code <https://github.com/gradha/kerf_timestamps_done_almost_right/blob/master/nim/time_nanos.nim#L142-L167>`_ I wrote to verify I'm not doing anything too stupid.
 From this code we can see how near or far we have come to Kerf's version: